🧭 Introduction

 Since, as data scientists, we may not have the domain knowledge to answer all the questions, we can invite other people to provide feedback on the model we created.
 Collecting domain feedback on the model is critical for a robust deployment and avoiding nasty surprises at production time.

-- Comparison between two models: this enables the data scientist to make sure there is no regression each time a new model is created (after a re-training step for instance).
+• Comparison between two models: this enables the data scientist to make sure there is no regression each time a new model is created (after a re-training step for instance).
 Comparing test results between two models is essential to ensure that the development is going in the right direction.
 Regarding DevOps, the tests can be automatically executed when a new version of the model code is merged (CI) or when the model is deployed in the production environment (CD).

-- Comparison between two datasets: The tests can also be executed at run time each time we collect new data points.
+• Comparison between two datasets: The tests can also be executed at run time each time we collect new data points.
 Executing the same test among different datasets is commonly called monitoring.
 Some tests, like drift tests, are great for monitoring because they enable data scientists to ensure that their models behave correctly in a changing environment.

 With Giskard, we can easily leverage the knowledge we got from the previous inspection step to create and execute tests.
-Here are three examples of tests that we can write based on our learnings of the model:
+Here are two examples of tests that we can write based on our learnings of the model:

-- We can create a small database of tweets that contains sarcastic tweets.
+• We can create a small database of tweets that contains sarcastic tweets.
 We can then expect the model to classify negatively at least half of these tweets.

-- We may expect the positive sentiment probability to decrease after removing the word “thanks”.
+• We may expect the positive sentiment probability to decrease after removing the word “thanks”.
 More precisely, we may expect the ratio of decreasing examples to be over 50%.
 This test is called a metamorphic decreasing function.
 For more details on this function, you can refer to this article.

 We can easily create a few dozen of tests by generalizing some problematic patterns we identified during inspection time.
 For more complex tests, the Giskard open-source community provides test sets examples that we can easily reproduce in our case study.
-We put below an example of a Giskard code preset of a metamorphic test that checks that model is invariant when we replace the content with similar synonym content.

 Once you’re satisfied with your model, Giskard opened up an API that you can use to execute the tests either in the CI/CD pipeline or at run-time for monitoring purposes.
 You can also log all these metrics in your favorite experiment tracking tool.